TKomericki/Rhetos-wiki/Upgrading-custom-utility-applications-to-Rhetos-40.md

 ## Custom code that uses RhetosTestContainer to encapsulate container creation and usage

-RhetosTestContainer has been modified internally to comply with new design and using it is backward-compatible.
+`RhetosTestContainer` class has been modified internally to comply with new design and using it is backward-compatible.